poornimah67-blip/B.Tech-C-programs/README.md

 20. code to check maximum of 3 values using conditional operator (ternary)
 21. Program to calculate profit or loss based on cost price and selling price
 22.  code to find youngest one
+23. code to find youngest one using ternary operation